Buffer_Overflow

 /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l $NUMBER_OF_BYTES

-Send the payload and extract the eip
+Send the payload and extract the eip value.

 To find the offset, we run